luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 chain += p32(0x185e38 + base_address) # ra
 ```

 That 2nd gadget is not the prettiest as it uses a lot of padding, but the only other gadget that contained the `jalr $v0;` instruction immediately wiped out the *sockfd* returned by *socket*, which is pretty important!
-Sometimes you need to accept not all gadgets will be pretty!
+Sometimes you need to accept not all gadgets will be pretty.

 If you look at the last gadget, we set the value of *$s0* to be *sockfd_addr*, which is an address that we will be using to store our *sockfd* returned by *socket* for use later.
 We can then use the following gadget to store *$v0* (containing our return value) to *($s0)*: